mlswg/mls-extensions/draft-ietf-mls-extensions.md

 ~~~

 The description of behavior below only applies if all the members of a group
-support this extension in their capabilities; such a group is a
+support this proposal in their capabilities; such a group is a
 "self-remove-capable group".

-An MLS client which supports this extension can send a SelfRemove Proposal
+An MLS client which supports this proposal can send a SelfRemove Proposal
 whenever it would like to remove itself from a self-remove-capable group.
 Because the point of a SelfRemove Proposal is to be available to external
 joiners (which are not yet members), these proposals MUST be sent in an MLS